Standard library

 content optional of anything of type t

-depends on lst content list of anything of type t
+depends on l content list of anything of type t

-## Removes the element at `index` (starting at 1) within list `lst`
+## Removes the element at `index` within the list.
+The indexes of the

-## **Edge-case**: if the index is invalid, the list is returned unchanged
+## If the index is invalid, the list is returned unchanged.

 declaration remove_nth_element